 On June 7, 2016 the voters in all of the School Districts of the Washington West Supervisory Union (WWSU) voted to approve forming a Unified District, to be known as the Harwood Unified Union School District.
-The new governance structure will become fully operational on July 1, 2017.
-During the year of transition, a newly formed board will begin working on the budget for the 2017-2018 fiscal year.
-A single budget for the operations of a coordinated PK-12 system will be presented to voters on Town Meeting Day in March of 2017.
-On July 1, 2017, the seven boards of WWSU will be replaced with one 14-member board overseeing the unified district, with one blended tax rate adjusted for Common Level Appraisal in each Town.
+The new governance structure became fully operational on July 1, 2017.
+During the year of transition, a newly formed board began working on the budget for the 2017-2018 fiscal year.
+A single budget for the operations of a coordinated PK-12 system were presented to voters on Town Meeting Day in March of 2017.
+On July 1, 2017, the seven boards of WWSU were replaced with one 14-member board overseeing the unified district, with one blended tax rate adjusted for Common Level Appraisal in each Town.